hwxi/CS520-2021-Spring/assigns/assign00/README.md

 ## Task 2 (10 bonus points)

-Installing ATS on your own laptop computer.
+Installing the latest version of ATS from the source on your own laptop computer.
 You can find information on installing ATS [here](http://www.ats-lang.org).
-Feel free to post related questions on the class Piazza page.
+Please feel free to post related questions on Piazza page for the class.